 Table of Contents

 If you run a small business, you may not know much about the Generally Accepted Accounting Principles (GAAP).
-After all, GAAP standards apply to publicly traded companies, so these rules don’t always feel relevant to your small business.
+After all, GAAP standards apply mainly to publicly traded companies, so these rules don’t always feel relevant to your small business.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.